JJYS Custody Programs

-The goal of JJS Custody Programs is to move youth progressively to less structured placements, as determined by youth behavior, until the youth can be safely returned home and released from JJS custody.
+The goal of JJYS Custody Programs is to move youth progressively to less structured placements, as determined by youth behavior, until the youth can be safely returned home and released from JJYS custody.

 To learn more about our community programs, click below.